scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 ## Background

-J. M. Hofer says: "Unfortunately, itÕs not yet well documented or obvious how to set the Scalatron environment up, except for a huuuge instructions document for IntelliJ IDEA.
+J. M. Hofer says: "Unfortunately, itï¿½s not yet well documented or obvious how to set the Scalatron environment up, except for a huuuge instructions document for IntelliJ IDEA.
 I mean, 13 pages?! - That just has to be doable in an easier way!
-As IÕm an Eclipse user and somewhat fluent with SBT, I thought IÕd try to setup Scalatron with an SBT build.
-With the sbteclipse (and sbt-idea) plugins, IÕll then get the IDE setup for free."
+As Iï¿½m an Eclipse user and somewhat fluent with SBT, I thought Iï¿½d try to setup Scalatron with an SBT build.
+With the sbteclipse (and sbt-idea) plugins, Iï¿½ll then get the IDE setup for free."

 ## A Basic SBT Build File

-So, letÕs create a basic SBT build file.
-As I already suspect that IÕll need a build thatÕs a bit more complicated than a few lines of configuring standard settings, letÕs start with a `Build.scala`
+So, letï¿½s create a basic SBT build file.
+As I already suspect that Iï¿½ll need a build thatï¿½s a bit more complicated than a few lines of configuring standard settings, letï¿½s start with a `Build.scala`
 file:

     import sbt._